UnionInternationalCheminsdeFer/OSDM/spec/errors-warnings.md

 permalink: /spec/errors-warnings/
 ---

-_To be released with version 3.1_
+_To be released with version 3.1. _

-_TODO: add a list of standardized warnings_
+_TODO: add a list of standardized warnings and needs attributes `Warning.code` and `Warning.details` added_

 _Open Question: Do we need a namespace for the errors and warnings?_